davidmalcolm/gcc-python-plugin/docs/gimple.rst

       A list of (:py:class:`gcc.Tree`, :py:class:`gcc.Edge`) pairs representing the possible (expr, edge) inputs

+.. py:class:: gcc.GimpleSwitch

+   Subclass of gcc.Gimple: a switch statement, signifying the end of a `gcc.BasicBlock`

+   .. py:attribute:: indexvar

+      The index variable used by the switch statement, as a :py:class:`gcc.Tree`

+   .. py:attribute:: labels

+      The labels of the switch statement, as a list of :py:class:`gcc.CaseLabelExpr`.

+      The initial label in the list is always the default.

   ..
 Here's a dump of the class hierarchy, from help(gcc):
   ..
 Gimple
   ..
 GimpleAsm